julianpoemp/oc-backup/README.md

 **!
 IN DEVELOPMENT, DO NOT USE IT UNTIL TESTED !**

 This Script alllows to create a backup of the whole owncloud installation and its SQL Database.
 You can run this script on your linux server where your owncloud installation is installed.
+Please read the [Requirements](https://github.com/julianpoemp/oc-backup#requirements) before using this script.

 ## Features: